2ushar03/Level_Up_List/README.md

 We will enjoy it for jotting down important points.

 To start:
-npm install //To download all dependencies npm run dev //To run the development
+npm install //To install all the dependencies npm run dev //To run the development